For information about the Turbo-Finish deburring and finishing technology contact:

 components up to 20 inches (500mm) in diameter

-Turbo-Finish Before and After comparison of aerospace engine disc features.
+ABOVE: Turbo-Finish Before and After comparison of aerospace engine disc features.
 These features have been deburred and isotropically finished with the Turbo-Finish High-Speed Finishing Process.